Election 2020: Destiny Church's Hannah Tamaki to run in Waiariki electorate

 Destiny Church co-leader Hannah Tamaki is standing in the Waiariki electorate in the 2020 general election.

-Tamaki, who leads Vision NZ announced her candidacy in a statement today.
+Tamaki, who leads Vision NZ, announced her candidacy in a statement today.

 She said she was hoping to be the first successful woman candidate for Waiariki, while also bringing "integrity back to politics".